Shree2000/Shree2000/README.md

 ### Hi there 👋
-## FOOTBALL , FINANCE and DEVELOPMENT. :heart:
+## FOOTBALL,FINANCE and TECHNOLOGY. :heart:

 Working on Web-technologies.

-Reach me at shree1608@gmail.com. :thumbsup:
+Connect with me at shree1608@gmail.com. :thumbsup: